 Safety of local residents doesn't seem to be a company priority.
-Residents of Aquadale complain that ash fallout from Solite has left oily residues on garden vegetables and damaged automobile punt, 15th oddra from Solite keep them awake, and that they suffer from headaches, naud that they suffer from headaches, naud that they suffer from headaches nausea, or allergies when exposed to the futures.
+Residents of Aquadale complain that ash fallout from Solite has left oily residues on garden vegetables and damaged automobile punt, 15th oddra from Solite keep them awake, and that they suffer from headaches, naude that they suffer from headaches nausea, or allergies when exposed to the furness.
 And since Solite has contaminated groundwater under its site, some nitizens now worn, at their weeks.

 Worker safety doesn't seem to be a company priority either.
-At Oldover in 1990, state inspectors discovered that a shower and eyewash station for emergency decontamination of employees had not been properly tested or maintained and did not work properly.
+At Oldover in 1990, state inspectors discovered that a shower and eyewash station for emergency decontamination of employers had not been properly tested or maintained and did not work properly.
 Inspectors also discovered that Oldover had no emergency evacuation plan for employees and could not produce records of required employee training.

 Solite's bave complained that boses broke and sprayed them with the 'fuel,' that the "fuel" burned their skin, that their stomach gas began to smell like the 'fuel,' and that mist from Solite's stacks caused blisters.
 NC department thinks that kiln operators are exposed to high levels of beavy metals.
-And in 1989, the Federal Miniog Safery and Health Administration cited the company for at least 51 safety violations and isuncovered at least 18 additional violations.
+And in 1989, the Federal Mining Safery and Health Administration cited the company for at least 51 safety violations and isat least four

-sued at least four

 stopwork orders.
-This Car
+This CAR

-place is a mess, inspectors doted; dot
+place is a mess, inspectors noted; not

 not surprisingly, a follow-up visit in early 1990

+uncovered at least 18 additional violations.